Satellite Beach, Florida: Geology

 There are approximately 10 acre of coquina rock outcrops frequently exposed along the low-tide line of the city's ocean beach.
 The National Marine Fisheries Service has classified the rock as an Essential Fish Habitat-Habitat Area of Particular Concern.
 It is important to aquatic life and found only in a few locations along the Eastern seaboard.

 On the city's ocean beach can be found fossil Atlantic ghost crabs, the remnants of a unique set of geological circumstances which preserved these creatures when they died in their burrows perhaps about 110,000 years ago.

 There are significant deposits of sand, marl, coquina and possibly phosphate within the city limits.

 Surrounding areas

 History

-Satellite Beach became incorporated in 1957 by Percy L. Hedgecock and his brothers, B.D.(Shine) and Herbert(Hub) Hedgecock, along with cousins, Jimmy Caudle and Dumont Smith.
+Satellite Beach became incorporated in 1957 by Percy L. Hedgecock and his brothers, B. D. (Shine) and Herbert (Hub) Hedgecock, along with cousins Jimmy Caudle and Dumont Smith.
 Hedgecock also served as the town's first mayor from 1957 until 1973.

-Volunteers have provided more than 10,000 hours each year to youth and public service programs.

-Sometime around 2001, Christina Freeman, also known as Nikki Freeman, became the youngest elected Mayor of Satellite Beach, FL.
-She instituted new legislation like: No Work Wednesdays (no one works), Coffee is Free on Friday (coffee is free, everywhere) and no one has to smile Saturdays (no one has to smile, unless they really want to).
-She is now in Austin, TX working in marketing but comes back every so often to enforce and participate in no smile Saturdays.
-She has a brother named Sean Freeman who is the mascot of Satellite Beach (he dresses up as himself) and her parents, George Jr. and Sheila Freeman run the chill, beach and party operations of the town.

 In 2010, the city began planning for a rise in sea level resulting from climate change.

+As of 2011, volunteers have provided more than 10,000 hours each year to youth and public service programs.

 In 2011, the city became one of the first areas in the United States to install solar panels on municipal buildings.

-In 2013, the city announced that it would undertake $36 million worth of work to restore beach areas and dunes along the coast, to areas battered by hurricanes in 2004.
+In 2013, the city announced that it would undertake $36 million worth of work to restore beach areas and dunes along the coast, battered by hurricanes in 2004.
 The project was underwritten by Brevard County and the Florida Department of Environmental Protection.